jmutai/k8s-pre-bootstrap/README.md

 ## Main info

-This playbook helps you setting up a Kubernetes Cluster on VM or bare-metal servers.
+This playbook helps you setting up a Kubernetes Cluster on VMs or bare-metal servers.
 The entire installation is performed under sudo user account.
 Forked from jmutai/k8s-pre-bootstrap, thanks to him.